emcuttsy/monoglot-anxiety/content/english/blog/how-to-automatically-track-language-learning-time-using-ios-automations.md

 If you use automations to track time in more than one app, it might be worth setting up a shortcut for choosing a language and starting an appropriate Toggl timer that you can reuse in your automations.
 This will save you time if you ever want to add or remove a language from your dropdown menu — instead of updating every automation, you can simply update the shared shortcut once.

-See below for an example of how this can work.
+See the example at the end of this post to get an idea of how this can work.

 Using a shared Shortcut for selecting your language also opens up some fun options for setting up other kinds of automations and shortcuts that help with time tracking.